Guide to API Security Testing

 Patch vulnerabilities

-You should fix any vulnerabilities or issues found during your API security testing as soon as possible.
-You should prioritize the most critical and severe ones and follow the best secure coding and configuration practices.
+Fix any vulnerabilities or issues found during your API security testing as soon as possible.
+Prioritize the most critical and severe ones and follow the best secure coding and configuration practices.
 You should also test your patches to ensure they work correctly and do not introduce new vulnerabilities or issues.

 Educate the development team

-You should share your knowledge and experience with your development team and educate them about the importance and best practices of API security testing.
-You should encourage them to adopt a security mindset and culture and to follow the secure development lifecycle (SDLC) principles.
-An example of adoptable SDLC principles is the Microsoft Security Development Lifecycle practices, as they can help developers build more secure applications by reducing the number and severity of vulnerabilities in them.
+Share your knowledge and experience with your development team and educate them about the importance and best practices of API security testing.
+Encourage them to adopt a security mindset and culture and to follow secure SDLC principles, as they can help developers build more secure applications by reducing the number and severity of vulnerabilities in them.

 Monitor and audit

-You should regularly monitor and audit your APIs to ensure they are secure.
+Regularly monitor and audit your APIs to ensure they are secure.
 You can use tools like Splunk or ELK to collect, visualize, and analyze your API's logs and metrics and detect anomalies or incidents.
-You should invest in an API security solution that provides features that allow you to continuously scan and audit your API’s code and environments, detect anomalies and threats, and enforce policies and compliance standards.
+Invest in an API security solution that provides features that allow you to continuously scan and audit your API’s code and environments, detect anomalies and threats, and enforce policies and compliance standards.

 {{banner-large-white="/design-banners"}}